balavenkatesh3322/face_unlock/README.md

 3) **face_unlock.py**
  This is an important python file that will detect your face using the webcam and unlock the system.

+## Having problems?

+If you run into problems, Please feel free to connect me on [Linkedin](https://www.linkedin.com/in/bala-venkatesh-67964247/) [Twitter](https://twitter.com/balavenkatesh22)

 To do:
 - [ ] Support Windows and Mac OS.